-The Commission’s Local Area Coordination program has been supporting West Australians with disability since 1988.
-Local Area Coordinators (LACs) are based throughout the State and with local knowledge help people advocate, plan, organise and access the support and services they need to live a good life.
+The Commission’s Local Coordination program (formerly known as the Local Area Coordination program) has been supporting West Australians with disability since 1988.
+Local Coordinators (LCs) are based throughout the State and with local knowledge help people advocate, plan, organise and access the support and services they need to live a good life.

-In addition, LACs work to help make local communities more inclusive and welcoming.
+In addition, LCs work to help make local communities more inclusive and welcoming.
 This is achieved through education, advocacy and partnerships with local community members, businesses, government and non-government organisations.

-Each LAC works with between 50 and 65 people with disability, providing support which is personalised, flexible and responsive.
+Each LC works with between 50 and 65 people with disability, providing support which is personalised, flexible and responsive.